Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Yes!
 However, if you use pork spare ribs in this recipe, you will need to add an additional 2 hours of cooking time.
 Baby back ribs are smaller than spare ribs and take less time to cook.

-How Long to Cook Baby Back Ribs
+How to Store Leftover Baby Back Ribs

-How to Reheat Ribs
+How to Reheat Grilled Baby Back Ribs

 - Bake in preheated oven until the meat reaches about 140˚F and is heated through.

-- Uncover the ribs and brush with barbecue sauce.
+- Uncover the ribs and brush them with barbecue sauce.
 Continue to bake for another 10-15 minutes uncovered.

-Amazing Baby Back Ribs
+Grilled Baby Back Ribs

 Ingredients